 Hiking Trails are open sunrise to sunset year-round, weather permitting.
-Sorry, dogs are not permitted.
+Dogs permitted on leash only.

 Notice: Signs for the preserve are currently on their way!
 There are no road or trail signs to guide you.